College of Education, Dept. of Educational, School, & Counseling Psychology Counseling Psychology (M.S.)

 Students graduating from our doctoral preparation M.S. program who apply to doctoral programs have a strong track record (92% success rate as of May 2024) of obtaining offers of admission to counseling psychology PhD and/or PsyD doctoral programs.

-We seek to train future mental health professionals by using a broad focus on biological, psychological, social, and cultural aspects of health and behavior.
+We seek to train future health service psychology (HSP) professionals, by using a broad focus on biological, psychological, social, and cultural aspects of health and behavior.
 The philosophy of the program is rooted in the values and goals of a society that prioritizes the optimal health and well-being of all persons in that society.
 We envision a society where everyone has access to healthy environments that support healthy development and functioning.
 By preparing our scholars to facilitate optimal well-being at many levels, from individual to community to systems approaches, we empower them to address structural challenges and foster well-being through science and practice.

 The program is not designed for people who may want to stop their graduate education after getting their master’s degree (i.e., for people who want to get licensed at the master’s level as a mental health counselor or psychological associate in order to provide psychological health services to clients).
 Students who may want to become licensed as master’s-level talk therapists/counselors should consider other programs, such as UK’s 60-credit hour CACREP-accredited Counseling master’s program.